Steve Penny: After USA Gymnastics

-When Penny testified before Congress in June 2018 he invoked his fifth amendment rights to avoid answering questions, leading to a cry of shame from one onlooker.
+When Penny testified before Congress in June 2018, he invoked his Fifth Amendment rights to avoid answering questions, leading to a cry of "Shame!" from one onlooker.

-On October 17, 2018, the United States Marshals Smoky Mountains Fugitive Task Force arrested Penny.
-He is alleged to have tampered with evidence during the investigation of sexual assaults against Larry Nassar.
+On October 17, 2018, the United States Marshals Smoky Mountains Fugitive Task Force arrested Penny on charges of tampering with evidence during the investigation of sexual assaults against Larry Nassar.
 The indictment further alleges that Penny ordered the removal of the documents from the Karolyi Ranch that were related to the activities of Nassar.
 If convicted, Penny would have faced a punishment of 2 to 10 years in prison and up to a $10,000 fine.

-Evidence tampering charges against Penny have since been dismissed.
-A dismissal letter filed on April 14, 2022 claimed the following - "there is now insufficient evidence to prosecute according to current law and facts present in the case."
+The evidence-tampering charges against Penny were dismissed in 2022.
+A dismissal letter filed on April 14, 2022, said, "There is now insufficient evidence to prosecute according to current law and facts present in the case."

-The day following his arrest, USA Gymnastics placed Penny on its "permanently ineligible" list of members "per the provisions in SafeSport Code for the U.S. Olympic and Paralympic Movement, III.A.4, and USA Gymnastics Bylaw 10.14(b)."
+The day after his arrest, USAG placed Penny on its "permanently ineligible" list of members "per the provisions in SafeSport Code for the U.S. Olympic and Paralympic Movement, III.A.4, and USA Gymnastics Bylaw 10.14(b)."

 Personal life

-Penny graduated from the University of Washington in 1987, previously attending Mercer Island High School.
+Penny graduated from Mercer Island High School, then the University of Washington in 1987.
 He has three daughters, triplets born in 2005.

 Penny is a central figure in the 2020 film Athlete A, a documentary about the USA Gymnastics sex abuse scandal.